Essays & Poems

 "The snippets of Jane Marshall Fleming’s life in Violence/Joy/Chaos is woven together to create an honest, open space to discuss universal themes, such as motherhood, substance abuse, and toxic relationships.
-Despite its moments of darkness, Marshall Fleming shows readers the sliver of light with organic transitions between poetry and the prose of her essays.
-The title for this collection is more than fitting, as Marshall Fleming shows us that between the moments of violence and chaos, there is always joy. "
+Despite its moments of darkness, Fleming shows readers the sliver of light with organic transitions between poetry and the prose of her essays.
+The collection is at its strongest basking in these moments of light, and her ‘house speaks / And it speaks because [she] built it.’
+The title for this collection is more than fitting, as Fleming shows us that between the moments of violence and chaos, there is always joy. "

 'Shower Beers & Sex Jokes' - Barren Magazine

 'Morning Sickness' - Entropy Magazine